NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 Data Preparation
 ================
-Data must be properly formatted for federated XGBoost training based on split mode (horizontal or vertical).
+Data must be properly formatted for federated XGBoost training based on split mode (row or column).

-For horizontal training, the datasets on all clients must share the same columns.
+For horizontal (row-split) training, the datasets on all clients must share the same columns.

-For vertical training, the datasets on all clients contain different columns, but must share overlapping rows.
+For vertical (column-split) training, the datasets on all clients contain different columns, but must share overlapping rows.
 For more details on vertical split preprocessing, refer to the :github_nvflare_link:`Vertical XGBoost Example <examples/advanced/vertical_xgboost>`.

 XGBoost Plugin Configuration
 ============================